dinhplnguyen/nwhacks-2023/README.md

 # Sipwise - nwHack2023 Hackathon

 ![Banner!](https://github.com/dinhplnguyen/nwhack-2023/blob/Rafi/misc/banner1.jpg)

 Sipwise is a Web Application that helps user keep track of their water intake and stay hydrated through the day.

+It can be difficult to tell how much water we really should be drinking throughout the day.
+Traditional advice of having '8 glasses a day' did not take into account differences in weight, activity level, water content through rest of diet (food and drinks), or even the general climate around the person ^1.
+Going by thirst is a better indicator, but people may still want to improve their hydration levels.

+This tool was made to simplify that process somewhat

 ## Installation